PerMedCoE/permedcoe_doc/src/03_existing/01_available_building_blocks/available_building_blocks.rst

 The CARNIVAL building block contains the refactored CARNIVAL C++ with the new Ant Colony Optimisation (ACO) in C++ with support for OpenMP and MPI.
 The hdf5 file required as an input can be generated with the `Export Solver HDF5` building block.
-For a general overview of what CARNIVAL does, see the [CARNIVAL website](https://saezlab.github.io/CARNIVAL/).
+For a general overview of what CARNIVAL does, see the `CARNIVAL website <https://saezlab.github.io/CARNIVAL/>`__.
 This building block uses the new developed ACO algorithm to find solutions without the need of using ILP solvers.

 `Building block GitHub repository <https://github.com/PerMedCoE/BuildingBlocks/tree/main/Carnival>`__